NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 Here we will create a mesh of a small portion of the International Space Station (ISS), based on images acquired with the `Astrobee
 <https://github.com/nasa/astrobee>`_ robot (later this example will be
 expanded to a full module).
-This is a good way of testing the limits of ASP's stereo, because:

- - The camera has a wide field-of-view fisheye lens, whose distortion is strong and hard to model accurately, which then may result in registration errors.

- - The range of camera-to-object distances is much larger than in satellite stereo, and there is a wide range of orientations of the encountered surfaces.

- - The camera can move towards an object it looks at, such a wall, while having other walls on the side.
-This makes it tricky to correctly align the images.
-The ideal scenario in stereo is cameras being side-by-side and the imaged surface being reasonably far.

- - The ISS is "messy", having cables and laptops sticking out of walls, surfaces with weak texture, and areas of low illumination.

- - The images are 8-bit and compressed as JPEG, which may result in artifacts, unlike the lossless high-dynamic range images acquired with satellites.
+In this example it is very important to choose for pairwise stereo images with a convergence angle of about 5-10 degrees.
+A smaller angle results in unreliable depth determination, while for a bigger one the scene changes enough sometimes that stereo correlation can be erroneous, resulting in artifacts.
+Note that the ``rig_calibrator`` tool (as well as ``bundle_adjust`` and ``parallel_stereo``) do compute the convergence angle.

-This required some careful choices of parameters, and a new tool named ``pc_filter`` for filtering blunders according to many geometric criteria.
-This will all be explained below.
+Then, the ``pc_filter`` tool was used for filtering blunders according to many geometric criteria.

 The 7-image dataset used below, the full recipe, and output mesh, are all available at: